San Francisco Ferry Building Shops: Where to Find the Best Local Food & Gifts

 They pack everything so it is “travel ready” and certain to make it home with you safely.
 Best of all, Heath Ceramics offers tours in their Mission District factory and showroom, where you’ll also discover the Heath Clay Studio alongside a collection of designer maker studios.

 This is only a sample of the fabulous foods, fashion and crafts I discovered at San Francisco’s Ferry Building Marketplace.
-I look forward to returning soon to experience more local culinary and cultural treasures crafted by talented artisans in this dynamic city.
+I look forward to returning soon to experience more local culinary and cultural treasures crafted by talented artisans in this dynamic city, from ferry plaza farmers market stalls to ferry building restaurants along the Embarcadero and ferry building merchants at the ferry building marketplace.

 CHEERS!